parasyte/pixels/README.md

 ## But why?

-Rapidly prototype a simple 2D game, pixel-based animations, or an emulator for your favorite platform.
+Rapidly prototype a simple 2D game, pixel-based animations, software renderers, or an emulator for your favorite platform.
 Then add shaders to simulate a CRT or just to spice it up with some nice VFX.

 `pixels` is more than just a library to push pixels to a screen, but less than a full framework.
 You're in charge of managing a window environment, event loop, and input handling.

 ## Features

-- Built on modern graphics APIs: DirectX 12, Vulkan, Metal, OpenGL.
+- Built on modern graphics APIs powered by [`wgpu`](https://crates.io/crates/wgpu): DirectX 12, Vulkan, Metal, OpenGL.
 - Use your own custom shaders for special effects.
 (WIP)
 - Hardware accelerated scaling on perfect pixel boundaries.
 - Supports non-square pixel aspect ratios.
 (WIP)